 Surely such thinking occurred in the upper echelons of the ALS Organization when they elected not to post these ideas on their website.

-There may well be nearly a 100,000 patients alive today with a liver transplant.
-There is an enormous variability between the chronological age of the host and of the chronological age of the new liver in the majority of transplant patients.
+There are more than 100,000 patients alive today with a liver transplant.
+There is an enormous variability between the chronological age of the host and of the chronological age of the new Liver in most of these patients.
 In the author case, his new liver is 37 years younger than he is.

-Alzheimer's disease presents more meaningful data in specific clinical areas: the well recognized increased incidence in Caucasian females, versus males: (nearly 2 to 1).
-Similarly Alzheimer's disease is truly a disease of aging.
-It is rarely diagnosed clinically before age 60-65.
+Alzheimer's disease presents more meaningful data in a specific clinical area: the well recognized increased incidence in females, versus males: (nearly 2 to 1).
+Similarly Alzheimer's disease is truly a disease of aging: non genetic Alzheimer’s is rarely diagnosed clinically before age 60.

-The probability of a liver transplant patient developing Alzheimer’s should correlate directly with the age and sex of the transplanted liver rather than the chronological age of its host.
+The probability of a liver transplant patient developing Alzheimer’s should correlate directly with the age of the transplanted liver rather than the chronological age of its host.

-Should these clinical studies be confirmed, as the author anticipates they will, it will lend additional support to approving an experimental liver transplant in an otherwise healthy patient with ALS, an inevitably fatal disease.
+Should these clinical studies be confirmed, as the author anticipates they will, it will lend additional support to approving a liver transplant in an otherwise healthy patient with ALS, an inevitably terminal disease.

-Nevertheless, a patient, Lou Gehrig’s age (35) should not be denied the opportunity to submit himself to an experimental liver transplant hoping to arrest the progressive loss of muscle strength and possibility avoid his otherwise certain premature death from ALS in view of the fact that ALS is still a disease without know cause or cure after its original description nearly 200 years ago in 1824.
+Nevertheless a patient Lou Gehrig’s age (35) should not be denied the opportunity to submit himself to a liver transplant hoping to arrest the progressive loss of muscle strength and possibility avoid his otherwise certain premature death from ALS in view of the fact that ALS is still a disease without know cause or cure after its original description nearly 200 years ago in 1824.